Thursday, June 15, 2023

 but not often besides.

-Your husband pulls the water hose to his pickup truck,
+Your husband pulls the water hose

-eyeing the buxom sweater across the way.
+eyeing the buxom neighbor across the way.

 You were once a splendid bride,